 The next chapter

 The earthquakes and the consequent essential deconstruction of the remains of the station reduced this fantastic and internationally significant maritime site to rubble.
 While the dust settled, workers numbered the tower’s stones and stored them in crates, and plans were devised to fund and re-erect the tower.
-A full rebuild of the Timeball Station simply will not be possible, but with so much of the building’s fabric retrieved, recorded and stored, we will be able to rebuild the tower, and let the Timeball rise again.
+A full rebuild of the Timeball Station simply will not be possible, but with so much of the building’s fabric retrieved, recorded and stored, we are able to rebuild the tower, and let the Timeball rise again.
 The plan to rebuild the Timeball is ambitious and unique – a heritage building like this has never been rebuilt in New Zealand.
 This exciting project is complex and will take longer than more typical restoration projects.